WWF-New Zealand Community Conservation Fund

 Who can apply?

-The Community Conservation and Education Fund is targeted at local community and educational conservation groups based and working in Aotearoa New Zealand, engaged in projects which involve the community in conservation or education initiatives.
-We do not fund individuals, national or regional umbrella groups, for-profit organisations, Government authorities, Government agencies, or overseas organisations.
+The Fund is targeted at local community and educational conservation groups based and working in Aotearoa New Zealand.
+We do not fund individuals, for-profit organisations, Government authorities, Government agencies or overseas organisations.

 What kind of projects are funded?

-The Community Conservation and Education Fund gives preference to projects that:
+The Community Conservation Fund gives preference to projects that:

-- Make meaningful contributions to improving their local environment
+• Make meaningful contributions to improving connections to local environment

 How much can I apply for?